-So, Coke is not going to cure your traveler’s diarrhea and there is a good chance that it’s not going to help you feel better, either.
+So, Coke is not going to cure your traveler’s diarrhea and it’s not really going to rehydrate you.

 Does this mean coke has no use when it comes to curing your stomach ache?
 Well, let’s say that you don’t have a case of traveler’s diarrhea.
 You aren’t vomiting from food poisoning and you aren’t rapidly losing fluids.
 You just have a stomach ache.
 Perhaps you are a bit nauseous.
 You are not sick, perse.
 Things are just a bit out of whack.

 In this case, flat coke (slight carbonation is fine and may actually help in this instance) may help you feel better.
 It may help you feel better because you have become habituated to it as a remedy, but also because it can help relieve some of the pressure and gas buildup that may be causing you to feel nauseous in the first place.
 Sometimes a burp is all you need to start feeling better.

 Coca Cola is also capable of treating a gastric phytobezoar.
 This is a condition whereby indigestible plant matter gets lodged in the stomach.
 It can cause severe abdominal pain, nausea, vomiting and in severe cases, perforation and bleeding.
 Coca Cola has been shown to effectively treat this condition (see this paper for one example).
 While it is not clear exactly why the coke works in this instance, it likely has something to do with the corrosive properties of certain acids in the drink.